SteveWhiteCopywrites/Entrepreneurship_Journalism/README.md

 ![Entrepreneur Q&A article – example 1](MJ2.png)

-### Ben Francis: Gym Shark
+### Ben Francis: Gymshark
 Benjamin David Francis MBE is a British billionaire businessman.
 He is the co-founder, CEO and majority owner of Gymshark, a fitness apparel and accessories company founded in 2012.

 ![Entrepreneur Q&A article – example 1](gym.png)

 ### Ben Towers MBE
-Ben Towers, entrepreneur and founder of the digital marketing agency Zest.
+Ben Towers, entrepreneur and founder of the digital marketing agency, Zest.

 ![Entrepreneur Q&A article – example 1](towers.png)

 ## Short-Form Editorial and Copywriting

-Examples of short-form editorial writing and caption copy produced for *Entrepreneurs GB Magazine*.

-This work includes entrepreneur mini-profiles, product features and curated list content written to accompany editorial photography and award coverage.
+Examples of my short-form editorial writing and caption copy produced for *Entrepreneurs GB Magazine*.
+The work includes entrepreneur mini-profiles, product features and curated list content written to accompany editorial photography and award coverage.

 ![Editorial copy examples](gbea_copy.png)